-Higgs exotic decays provide unique opportunities probe to a broad class of new physics models [173].
+Higgs exotic decays provide unique opportunities probe to a broad class of new physics models [177].
 Studying the Higgs exotic decay precision would help reveal new physics, especially hidden sector dynamics through this generic Higgs portal.
 The physics we can learn from the Higgs exotic decay program is also complementary to the Higgs coupling precision measurements.
 An survey of lepton collider sensitivities to Higgs exotic decays into final states that are challenging at hadron colliders has been initially carried out in Ref.
-[174], showing the promising sensitivities at lepton colliders.
+[178], showing the promising sensitivities at lepton colliders.

-As a first attempt, let us focus on two-body Higgs decays into BSM particles, dubbed as $X_i$ , $h \to X_1 X_2$ , which are allowed to decay further, up to four-body final states.
-The cascade decay modes are classified into four cases, schematically shown in Fig. 8.3.
-These processes are motivated by a large class of BSM physics, such as singlet extensions, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM [173, 175, 174].
+As a first attempt, let us focus on two-body Higgs decays into BSM particles, dubbed as X_i , $h \to X_1X_2$, which are allowed to decay further, up to four-body final states.
+The cascade decay modes are classified into four cases, schematically shown in Fig. 8.4.
+These processes are motivated by a large class of BSM physics, such as singlet extensions, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM [177, 179, 178].

-Figure 8.3: Representative topologies of the Higgs exotic decays.
+Figure 8.4: Representative topologies of the Higgs exotic decays.

-For ILC running at the center of mass energy 250 GeV, the essential Higgs production mechanism is Z-Higgs associated production $e^+e^- \rightarrow Z^ \rightarrow Zh$ .
-The Z boson with visible decays enables

-Higgs tagging using the "recoil mass" technique.
+For ILC running at the center of mass energy 250 GeV, the essential Higgs production mechanism is Z-Higgs associated production $e^+e^- \to Z^ \to Zh$.
+The Z boson with visible decays enables Higgs tagging using the "recoil mass" technique.
 A cut around the peak of the recoil mass spectrum would remove the majority of the SM background.
-To demonstrate a typical Higgs exotic search at ILC, we show benchmark processes from our analysis, $h \rightarrow jj + \not\!\!\!E_T$ .
+To demonstrate a typical Higgs exotic search at ILC, we show benchmark processes from our analysis, $h \to jj + E_T$.
 In the last part of this section, we present the summary for Higgs exotic decay physics potential at ILC for an integrated luminosity of 2 ab-1 and provide an outlook for future studies and improvements.